Medical students at Community Week lunch with their preceptors at the Ash Grove.

 The students also enjoyed time within the community meeting Pharmacist Chris Briggs and visiting the Valley Manor.
 They went golfing, canoeing, took a historical tour of Barry’s Bay and highly recommend the maple latte at Madawaska Coffee Co.

 They had lots of fun golfing at Homestead Golf Club.
-“Even more than expected,” said Sarah.
-Left photo: Checking her lie is Sarah Brade, watched by Kelly Salman, Alexandra Morra, Trevor Robinson.
+“Even more than expected,” said Sara.
+Left photo: Checking her lie is Sara Brade, watched by Kelly Salman, Alexandra Morra, Trevor Robinson.
 Pictured at right: Medical team Alexandra Morra, David Di Fonzo.

 Medical Student, David Di Fonzo, of Toronto has been here previously: